 At Dow, leading corporate governance begins with a strong, independent Board with the right skills and experiences, clearly defined committee roles and responsibilities, active engagement with company leadership, and oversight of the company’s corporate policies, strategy and overall performance.
 Our Board is responsible for broad corporate policy and overall performance of the company through oversight of management and stewardship of the company.
 Among other duties, the Board appoints the company’s officers, assigns to them responsibility for management of the company’s operations, and reviews their performance.

-Chairman and Chief Executive Officer, Dow
+Chair and Chief Executive Officer, Dow

 President and Chief Executive Officer, Make-A-Wish America; Lead Director, Dow Inc.

 Former Chairman and Chief Executive Officer, Deere & Company